writethedocs/www/docs/include/conf/speaking-tips.rst

 Presentation
 ------------

-**We do not be allow time after the presentations for questions**, we feel posing questions for the speaker is best done in small groups.
+**We do not allow time after the presentations for questions**.
+We believe that posing questions for the speaker is best done in small groups.
-We do encourage the speaker to be available for questions offstage after their talk.
+We do encourage you to be available for questions offstage after your talk.

 Make sure when you practice your presentation, you are not counting on extra time at the end for questions.
 You should plan on speaking for the